RobbeDGreef/vubhub/README.md

 any data of you elsewhere.
 Making the canvas features perfectly safe.**

 It is however perfectly possible to use the app without canvas if you choose to.

+## vubhub.me web application
+The web application currently does not support canvas yet.
+This is due to the fact that building a reliable and most importantly safe login system for canvas is hard on the web.
+On top of that requests like getting class schedule data have to go through our own server because of [cors](https://developer.mozilla.org/nl/docs/Web/HTTP/CORS) policy.

+Currently we use cookies and local browser storage to save your user data (education type, faculty, groups, etc.).
+And we intent to keep it that way because this is the best form of

 # Roadmap
 - [x] Dark mode